Ulvophyceae: Evolution

-The origin and early diversification of the Ulvophyceae likely took place in the late Neoproterozoic.
+The origin and early diversification of the Ulvophyceae likely took place in the late Neoproterozoic, though may have taken place earlier, in the Mesoproterozoic.
 Although most contemporary ulvophytes are marine macroalgae (seaweeds), ancestral ulvophytes may have been freshwater, unicellular green algae.
 Molecular phylogenetic evidence suggests that macroscopic growth was achieved independently in the various major lineages of Ulvophyceae (Ulvales-Ulotrichales, Trentepohliales, Cladophorales, Bryopsidales and Dasycladales).

-Fossils are rare but there are some good candidates in a mid-Ordovician lagerstatten.
+The fossil record of Ulvophyceae is generally sparse, as most algae do not biomineralize well.
+Nevertheless, some orders such as the Dasycladales and Bryopsidales have calcified thalli and a more extensive fossil record.
+The earliest known representative is the Cladophorales Proterocladus antiquus from the Mesoproterozoic-Neoproterozoic boundary in North China.
+However, its taxonomic placement is not certain.

-Current hypothesis on relationships among the main clades of Ulvophyceae are shown below.
+Because Ulvophyceae lacks a consistent set of ultrastructural characteristics, its monophyly has been questioned.
+Molecular phylogenetic studies have found Ulvophyceae to be monophyletic, albeit without strong support.
+The internal relationships between the different clades is also unclear.
+Current hypothesis on relationships among the main clades of Ulvophyceae are shown below: